GentleZhu/HEER/preprocessing/Readme.md

 	dataset-name.config

 It contains following informaton:
-The first line is a list of node type index pairs, each pair is represented as a list of left node index and right node index, each pair represents an edge; The second line is a list of node indexes starting from 0; The third line is a list of edge types; The fourth line is a list of each edge's directed condition, 1 stands for directed and 0 stands for undirected.
+The first line is a list of node type index pairs, each pair is represented as a list of left node index and right node index, each pair represents an edge; The second line is a list of node types; The third line is a list of edge types; The fourth line is a list of each edge's directed condition, 1 stands for directed and 0 stands for undirected.
 Therefore, we might have a sample config file **DBLP.config** as:

 	[[0, 0], [0, 1], [0, 2], [0, 3], [0, 4]]
 	['P', 'Y', 'W', 'A', 'V']
-	['PP', 'PY', 'PW', 'PA', 'PV']
+	['PP:d', 'PY:u', 'PW:u', 'PA:u', 'PV:u']
 	[1, 0, 0, 0, 0]

+Note that the elements with the same index in the differet lists from the first line, the third line and the fourth line, these elements present one same edge type.
+For example, the second element in these three lists are

+	[0, 2], 'PW:u', 0

+It means the edge 'PW:u' is undirected and is formed by one node with index 0 and another node with index 1.

 #### Execute and example
 And we are using python3.<br/>